rscook1219/CS350/README.md

 # CS350

-- Summarize the project and what problem it was solving.
+- **Summarize the project and what problem it was solving.**
-*  This pro
+  -

-- What did you do particularly well?
+- **What did you do particularly well?**
+  -

-- Where could you improve?
+- **Where could you improve?**
+  -

-- What tools and/or resources are you adding to your support network?
+- **What tools and/or resources are you adding to your support network?**
+  -

-- What skills from this project will be particularly transferable to other projects and/or course work?
+- **What skills from this project will be particularly transferable to other projects and/or course work?**
+  -

-- How did you make this project maintainable, readable, and adaptable?
+- **How did you make this project maintainable, readable, and adaptable?**
+  -